 Difference between Theodolite and Total station?

-Theodolite and Total Station, as only civil engineers or students would know, are land surveying instruments used to deduce information about the plot under consideration for construction (buildings, bridges, roads, highways, dams, etc.)
+Theodolite and Total Station are land surveying instruments used to get information about the plot under consideration for construction (buildings, bridges, roads, highways, dams, etc.)

 A theodolite is basically a telescope with both a vertical and horizontal axis.
 The angle of each axis can be measured with fairly accurate precision as long as the operator knows how to use the theodolite and knows basic trigonometry.
 A theodolite needs two people to measure and align the angles.